CRM Benefits

 There are approximately 700,000 companies in North America distributing products and services.
 These distributors have unique concerns and challenges that set them apart from other types of companies.
 The best way to differentiate themselves is through quality support in their customer service.

 Support ranges from answering questions about a shipment to recording problems with the product.
-Having all this valuable information available to all team members keeps everyone up to date with happy customers.
+Having all this valuable information available to all team members keeps everyone updated with happy customers.

 Customer retention and satisfaction are critical for distribution companies.
 Their CRM system must have an effective ticketing system that allows for escalation.
 It should also have an integrated knowledgebase system for quick feedback to the customer.